-An interest rate tells you how high the cost of borrowing money or the reward for saving.
+An interest rate tells you how high the cost of borrowing is, or high the rewards are for saving.

 Even a small change in interest rates can have a big impact.
 It’s important to keep an eye on whether they rise, fall or stay the same.

 What is Bank Rate?

-We set the Bank Rate eight times a year and use it in our dealings with other financial institutions, which influence all the other interest rates in the economy.
-This includes the various lending and savings rates offered by high street banks and building societies.
+Bank Rate influences lots of other interest rates in the economy.
+That includes the lending and savings rates offered by high street banks and building societies.

 Why are there so many different interest rates?